HX2003/HX2003.github.io/content/blog/2025-07-07-Magnetic-Core-Memory-Controller/index.md

 It turns out that if sufficient current is passed through a ferrite core, it can be magnetised in a certain direction.
 This magnetism can be retained even after the current has been turned off, allowing it to store a single bit of data.

 ![](MagneticCoreMemoryHysteresisCurve.svg)
 This behaviour can be demonstrated by the hysteresis curve (B-H curve) in the above figure.
-Let's suppose the core is unmagnetized at the start (point P), applying a sufficient current in the wire will generate a magnetic field \(\mathrm{H_{sat}}\) and thus we will reach point Q. Once the current is removed, the magnetic flux from the core settles at point R. We can arbitrarily define this state as a 'zero'\.
-Next, applying a sufficient current opposite to the previous direction in the wire will generate a magnetic field \(\mathrm{-H_{sat}}\) and thus we will reach point S. Once the current is removed, the magnetic flux from the core settles at point T. The core has now flipped from 'zero' to 'one'.
+Let's suppose the core is unmagnetized at the start (point P), applying a sufficient current in the wire will generate a magnetic field \(\mathrm{H_{sat}}\) and thus we will reach point Q. Once the current is removed, the magnetic flux from the core settles at point R. We can arbitrarily define this state as a '0'\.
+Next, applying a sufficient current opposite to the previous direction in the wire will generate a magnetic field \(\mathrm{-H_{sat}}\) and thus we will reach point S. Once the current is removed, the magnetic flux from the core settles at point T. The core has now flipped from '0' to '1'.

 ### Reading
 How can a core flip be detected?
 Well, an additional wire (called the sense wire) is wired through the core.
 When the core flips from one state to another, its quickly changing magnetic flux B will cause a detectable voltage pulse to appear across the sense wire.
 The polarity of the voltage pulse does not matter as we will use a sense detector that is sensitive to both positive and negative pulses.

 ![](MagneticCoreMemorySenseDriveWaveformAndSenseVoltage.svg)
-In the above figure, a test waveform of the sequence write 'zero', then write 'zero', then write 'one', then write 'one' is shown.
+In the above figure, a test waveform of the sequence write '0', then write '0', then write '1', then write '1' is shown.

-A read operation is done by writing a 'zero'.
-If the core was previously in a 'one' state, the core will flip to the 'zero' state and thus generate a large pulse on the sense wire.
-If the core was previously in a 'zero' state, minimal voltage is generated.
-As you noticed, the read operation is destructive, so a 'one' may have to be written afterwards to restore the value.
+A read operation is done by writing a '0'.
+If the core was previously in a '1' state, the core will flip to the '0' state and thus generate a large pulse on the sense wire.
+If the core was previously in a '0' state, minimal voltage is generated.
+As you noticed, the read operation is destructive, so a '1' may have to be written afterwards to restore the value.

 ## Scaling Up
 ### Coincident Current Scheme; 2D Addressing